ChadSki/SharpNeedle/readme.md

 process.
 We will first inject the "Bootstrapper" module, then tell it to load the CLR and start our example managed project.

+## Usage

+Developed in Visual Studio 2012 on Windows 8, and compiled with the default MS compilers.

+In src\Launcher\Launcher.cpp, specify the process name to inject into.
+In src\ExampleProject\Example.cs, customize EntryPoint() to do as you like.
+Ensure the process you are injecting into is running.
+Compile and run with appropriate permission levels.

 ## License

 The entirety of my work on this project is released under the 2-clause BSD license.